Contact angle: Typical contact angles

 Contact angles are extremely sensitive to contamination; values reproducible to better than a few degrees are generally only obtained under laboratory conditions with purified liquids and very clean solid surfaces.
 If the liquid molecules are strongly attracted to the solid molecules then the liquid drop will completely spread out on the solid surface, corresponding to a contact angle of 0°.
 This is often the case for water on bare metallic or ceramic surfaces, although the presence of an oxide layer or contaminants on the solid surface can significantly increase the contact angle.
 Generally, if the water contact angle is smaller than 90°, the solid surface is considered hydrophilic and if the water contact angle is larger than 90°, the solid surface is considered hydrophobic.
 Many polymers exhibit hydrophobic surfaces.
 Highly hydrophobic surfaces made of low surface energy (e.g. fluorinated) materials may have water contact angles as high as ≈ 120°.
 Some materials with highly rough surfaces may have a water contact angle even greater than 150°, due to the presence of air pockets under the liquid drop.
 These are called superhydrophobic surfaces.

 If the contact angle is measured through the gas instead of through the liquid, then it should be replaced by 180° minus their given value.
 Contact angles are equally applicable to the interface of two liquids, though they are more commonly measured in solid products such as non-stick pans and waterproof fabrics.

 Control of contact angles

 Control of the wetting contact angle can often be achieved through the deposition or incorporation of various organic and inorganic molecules onto the surface.
 This is often achieved through the use of specialty silane chemicals which can form a SAM (self-assembled monolayers) layer.
-With the proper selection of the organic molecules with varying molecular structures and amounts of hydrocarbon and/or perfluoronated terminations, the contact angle of the surface can tune.
+With the proper selection of the organic molecules with varying molecular structures and amounts of hydrocarbon and/or perfluorinated terminations, the contact angle of the surface can tune.
 The deposition of these specialty silanes can be achieved in the gas phase through the use of a specialized vacuum ovens or liquid-phase process.
 Molecules that can bind more perfluorinated terminations to the surface can results in lowering the surface energy (high water contact angle).